NNPDF/nnpdf/doc/sphinx/source/vp/namespaces.rst

 A namespace is a stack of python dictionaries which are indexed by a tuple called the `namespace specification (nsspec)`.
-A user gives some inputs in terms of `fuzzyspecs` and these are translated into `nnspecs.
+A user gives some inputs in terms of `fuzzyspecs` and these are translated into `nnspecs`.
 This is mostly an advanced internal implementation detail, but it is important in order to understand how several features work.
 Also, the abstraction leaks into user-facing features such as the collect function.

 Namespace specifications
 ------------------------

 An nsspec is a tuple of an arbitrary number of elements.
 Each element in the tuple corresponds to one extra stack layer in depth (*"stack frame"*).
 The elements of the tuple can be either: